malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 In general all of the theories above provide some pieces of the puzzle but fail to convincingly explain the overall question of consciousness because they are either too abstract or too narrow in scope.
 Furthermore, many physicalist theories fail to account for the "hard problem" and try to hand-wave the problem away, while others fall back onto metaphysical explanations.
 Neither outcome seems satisfactory.

-The theory presented here is different.
+The theory presented here tries to be different.
 Via a mechanistic computational account, it attempts to attack head-on the hardest "easy problem" questions of how it is that we can observe our own thoughts, and of why consciousness evolved; and it attempts to draw as close as possible to the "hard problem" of phenomenal experience itself.
 Through considerations of our current understanding of neuroscience, the characteristics of biological and artificial neural networks, and from extensive self introspection, I shall provide what I believe to be a plausible framework for the mechanisms that underlie high-level thought and how they are associated with conscious experience.

 There are many overlaps between the theory presented here and those of others mentioned above.
 In particular, my theory can be seen as an application of AST and HOT Theory, and I suspect that it is fully compatible with IIT.
 However, I believe my theory provides a much broader, more complete, and more concrete account than the abstract notions posited by those theories.